Eriklps/eriklps/README.md

 ### Hi there!
 I'm Erik! 👋
-🖥️ I'm currently working as IT Infrastructure Analyst.
+🖥️ I'm currently working as IT Infrastructure Analyst 📚 Systems Analysis and Development student

-📚 I'm started studying development in May 2023.
+📚 I'm started studying development in May 2023

 ##